-The theoretical efforts to explain the suppressed diffusion can be divided into three categories, depending on whether the suppression is actually necessary, or whether it is considered necessary but either linked to the pulsar progenitor or not.
-To the first category belong, for example, models of anisotropic transport along the magnetic fields surrounding the pulsar \citep{liu+2019, delatorreluque+2022}, or models that take into account non purely diffusive transport \citep{recchia+2021}.
-To the second category belong, for example, models where the suppressed diffusion is attributed to turbulence self-generated by the lepton pairs emitted by the pulsar \citep{evoli+2018,mukhopadhyay+2022} through the excitation of plasma instabilities.
-To the third category -- the one relevant for the present work -- belong, for instance, the work by \citet{fang+2019}, which proposed that the pulsars showing a TeV halo are still inside their parent SNRs, whose interior could be turbulent, or the work by \cite{schroer+2022}, which proposed that the turbulence responsible for the formation of the TeV halo may be self-generated by protons accelerated by the SNR and escaping the system.
+The theoretical efforts to explain the suppressed diffusion can be divided into three categories, depending on whether the suppression is actually necessary or considered necessary but either linked to the pulsar progenitor or not.
+Belonging to the first category, for example, are models of anisotropic transport along the magnetic fields surrounding the pulsar \citep{liu+2019b, delatorreluque+2022}, or models that take into account non purely diffusive transport \citep{recchia+2021}.
+Belonging to the second category, are models where the suppressed diffusion is attributed to turbulence self-generated by the lepton pairs emitted by the pulsar \citep{evoli+2018,mukhopadhyay+2022} through the excitation of plasma instabilities.
+Belonging to the third category -- the one relevant for the present work -- include, for instance, the work by \citet{fang+2019}, which proposes that pulsars exhibiting a TeV halo remain inside their parent SNRs, whose interiors could be turbulent, and the work by \cite{schroer+2022}, which suggests that the turbulence responsible for the formation of the TeV halo may be self-generated by protons accelerated by the SNR and escaping the system.

-The lepton pairs creating TeV halos are also expected to emit in other wavelengths, such as radio or X-rays through synchrotron emissions.
-Both should in principle allow to gain new information on the environment of the pulsar, especially the magnetic field strength or structure, and the emitting electron and positron population~\citep{khokhriakova+2024}.
-In the case of Geminga, no X-ray synchrotron halo could be detected and ~\citet{manconi+2024} gave an upper limit on the magnetic field strength around the pulsar.
+The lepton pairs creating TeV haloes are also expected to emit in other wavelengths, such as radio or X-ray through synchrotron emission.
+Both should in principle allow us to gain new information on the environment of the pulsar, especially its magnetic field strength or structure \citep{liu+2019a}, and the emitting electron and positron population~\citep{khokhriakova+2024}.
+In the case of Geminga, no X-ray synchrotron halo could be detected, and~\citet{manconi+2024} gave an upper limit on the magnetic field strength around the pulsar.